medxchange/MedXChangeIntegrationAPIDocumentation/endpoints/patient_fields/getpatientfields.md

 ## Description

-Get all the patient fields for the system or physician.
+Get all the patient fields for the current user.

 ***